awsdocs/aws-systems-manager-user-guide/doc_source/automation-authoring-runbooks.md

 With your use case identified and environment set up, you're ready to develop the content for your runbook\.
 Your use case and preferences will largely dictate the automation actions or runbooks you use in your runbook content\.
 Some actions support only a subset of input parameters when compared to another action that allows you to accomplish a similar task\.
 Other actions have specific outputs, such as `aws:createImage`, where some actions allow you to define your own outputs, such as `aws:executeAwsApi`\.

 If you're unsure how to use a particular action in your runbook, we recommend reviewing the corresponding entry for the action in the [Systems Manager Automation actions reference](automation-actions.md)\.
 We also recommend reviewing the content of pre\-defined runbooks to see real\-world examples of how these actions are used\.
-For more examples of real\-world applications of runbooks, see [Sample scenarios and custom runbook solutions](automation-document-samples.md)\.
+For more examples of real\-world applications of runbooks, see [Additional runbook examples](automation-document-examples.md)\.

 To demonstrate the differences in simplicity and flexibility that runbook content provides, the following tutorials provide an example of how to patch groups of Amazon EC2 instances in stages:
 + [Example 1: Creating parent\-child runbooks](automation-authoring-runbooks-parent-child-example.md) – In this example, two runbooks are used in a parent\-child relationship\.
 The parent runbook initiates a rate control automation of the child runbook\.